 Hamilton was assisted in his work as the government naturalist by Arthur George BENNETT, who acted as assistant government naturalist, from 1922 until 1938.
 Their relationship was sometimes a little strained.
 During a visit to Deception Island Hamilton (not known for his tidiness) insisted on dissecting a seal in Bennett's office (who was acting as postmaster and magistrate at the time) and the mess and stench were such that Bennett was forced to find other accommodation for the remainder of the whaling season.
 The two men collected much rare cetacean material which was subsequently deposited in the Natural History Museum in London.
 The specimens were accompanied by very detailed notes and data.
 In 1933 Hamilton and Bennett successfully prevented the introduction of Patagonian Fox (Dusicyon griseus griseus) to New Island and Carcass Island.
 Jason Hansen had made the request to introduce the fox in order to 'control the Upland Geese, to kill rats and rabbits and for the production of fur skins.'
 Hamilton and Bennett advised the Governor that: 'the introduction of any form of new life is a danger in any country, and too often proves the cure is worse than the disease'.

-He was awarded the Polar Medal in 1943 and was appointed to the Imperial Service Order in 1948.
+He was awarded the Polar Medal (Bronze) in 1944 and was appointed to the Imperial Service Order in 1948.
 Hamilton died suddenly on 15 April 1957 and is buried in Stanley cemetery.
 He enjoyed 'the rough conditions of life' during his expeditions, and he was often found in the more remote parts of the Falkland Islands.
 'He enjoyed the company of sealers and whalers, among whom he had many friends'.

 Stephen Palmer; 'James Erik Hamilton – The Falkland Islands Government Naturalist.'; Falkland Islands Journal; 2006